At St Mary’s Fields Academy the health and safety, safeguarding and promoting the welfare of all children is of paramount importance.

 All school trips involve the undertaking of a risk assessment

-3. Here is a flavour of the strategies employed to help children work and behave co-operatively, in order to minimise the possibility of bullying taking place:
+Below are just a few of the strategies employed to help children learn to work and behave co-operatively, in order to minimize the possibility of bullying taking place:

-You can read our full anti-bullying policy below.
+You can read our Behaviour / anti-bullying policy below.

-Further information on how to help support e-safety at home is available for parents and carers on the Online Safety page (see link below)
+Further information on how to help support online-safety at home is available for parents and carers on the Online Safety page (see link below)

 You can read more about Safeguarding at St Mary’s Fields Academy on our Safeguarding page and view our safeguarding team there too.